Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 ?
 Which Alfresco version do you want to use?
 6.1
 ?
 Would you like to use Alfresco enterprise or community? community ?
 Would you like to use http or https? http
 ?
-Would you like to use a SOLR Cluster (2 nodes in master-slave)?
+Would you like to use a SOLR Replication (2 nodes in master-slave)?
 Yes
 ```

 ## Enterprise